openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

  - A fixed-length octet string of the ML-DSA signature value, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.

+A composite ML-DSA + ECDSA signature MUST use a hash algorithm with a digest size of at least 256 bits for the computation of the message digest.
+A verifying implementation MUST reject any composite ML-DSA + ECDSA signature that uses a hash algorithm with a smaller digest size.

 ### Key Material Packets

-The composite ML-DSA+ECDSA schemes MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].
+The composite ML-DSA+ECDSA schemes MUST be used only with v6 keys, as defined in [RFC9580], or newer versions defined by updates of that document.

+#### Public Key Packets (Packet Type IDs 6 and 14)

 The algorithm-specific public key for ML-DSA+ECDSA keys is this series of values: